 The drier season lasts 7.4 months, from October 12 to May 24.
 The smallest chance of a wet day is 1% on January 8.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 55% on September 12.

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Puerto Escondido experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Puerto Escondido experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.7 months, from April 24 to November 14, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around September 9, with an average total accumulation of 7.0 inches.

 The rainless period of the year lasts for 5.3 months, from November 14 to April 24.
 The least rain falls around December 22, with and average total accumulation of 0.1 inches.

 The length of the day in Puerto Escondido varies over the course of the year.
 In 2017, the shortest day is December 21, with 11 hours, 11 minutes of daylight; the longest day is June 21, with 13 hours, 4 minutes of daylight.